DavidPal/whitespace-format/README.md

 * `--normalize-empty-files MODE`
 * `--normalize-whitespace-only-files MODE`

-These files can be replaced by zero-byte files, or files consisting of single end of line marker, depending on the `MODE`:
+where `MODE` is one of the following:

 * `ignore` -- Leave the file as is.
 * `empty` -- Replace the file with an empty file.
-* `one-line-linux` -- Replace each file with a file consisting of single byte `\n`.
-* `one-line-mac` -- Replace each file with a file consisting of single byte `\r`.
+* `one-line` -- Replace each file with a file consisting of a single new line marker.

-* `one-line-windows` -- Replace each file with a file consisting of two bytes `\r\n`.
+Depending on the mode, an empty file or whitespace-only file will be either ignored, replaced by a zero-byte file, or replaced by a file consisting of single end of line marker.

 If `--normalize-whitespace-only-files` is set to value other than `ignore`, it overrides `--normalize-empty-files setting` so that formatting is idempotent,